The Year of the Four Roman Emperors explained

 However, the Senate was generally pleased with how much autonomy Vitellius gave them, allowing them to control politics with little interference from him.

-However, there was another person vying for power in the empire.
+What Vitellius wasn't prepared for was the fact that there was another person vying for power in the empire.

 When news of Nero's death reached Vespasian, he saw his opportunity to take power.